Once upon a time, was black and white. But now conversions can represent an array of actions that customers can make to bring value to your brand.

 Don’t be fooled by the name.
 “Micro” conversions can have a major impact on your brand when tracked and applied to your marketing strategies.
 Instead of focusing solely on conversion metrics like sales or sign-ups, marketing teams can direct their attention toward numerous metrics that provide even more context about customer needs.

 With the right strategy for tracking micro conversions, marketers can increase campaign ROI, improve customer retention and increase sales.
-Marketers must discover the right combination of actions and web design that bring the best growth, and micro conversions hold the key to understanding key insights about your target audiences.
+Marketers must discover the right combination of actions and that bring the best growth, and micro conversions hold the key to understanding key insights about your target audiences.

 What are micro conversions?